kumu/docs/faq/how-do-I-avoid-duplicating-data.md

 Oahu | Waimea Bay
 Oahu | Waimea Bay

-Even if you add a Label and Type to a connection, Kumu will still have trouble recognizing and updating it's existing version on the map without creating a duplicate.
+Even if you add a Label and Type to a connection, Kumu will still have trouble recognizing and updating its existing version on the map without creating a duplicate.
 Because of this, if you plan to update existing connections with future imports, you should add IDs for each connection:

 ID | From | To |
 --- | --- | ---